kjvarga/sitemap_generator/README.md

 Sitemap Filenames
 ----------

-By default sitemaps have the name <tt>sitemap1.xml.gz</tt>, <tt>sitemap2.xml.gz</tt>, etc with the sitemap index having name <tt>sitemap_index_.xml.gz</tt>.
+By default sitemaps have the name <tt>sitemap1.xml.gz</tt>, <tt>sitemap2.xml.gz</tt>, etc with the sitemap index having name <tt>sitemap_index.xml.gz</tt>.

 If you want to change the <tt>sitemap</tt> portion of the name you can set it as shown below.
 The surrounding structure of numbers, extensions, and _index will stay the same.
+For example:

-    SitemapGenerator::Sitemap.filename = "another_sitemap"
+    SitemapGenerator::Sitemap.filename = "geo_sitemap"

 Example Configuration File
 ---------